jerdog/auth0-blog/_posts/2018-03-06-time-slice-suspense-react16.markdown

 description: "Learn what's coming to ReactJS.
 Get a sneak peek of the powerful features that will grace ReactJS soon."
 longdescription: "Time Slicing, Suspense and the Fetcher API are new features and concepts that will land soonest in stable releases of ReactJS.
 Learn how they work."
 date: 2018-03-06 08:30
-category: Technical Guide, Frontend, React
+category: Technical Guide, Deep Dive, React
 design:
   bg_color: "#1A1A1A"
   image: https://cdn.auth0.com/blog/reactjs16/logo.png